acend/argocd-basics-training/content/en/docs/04/_index.md

 ---
-title: "4.
-Sync Phases and Waves"
+title: "Sync Phases and Waves"
 weight: 4
-sectionnumber: 4
+onlyWhen: sync-phases-and-waves
 ---

-In this Lab you are going to learn about [Sync Phases and Waves](https://argoproj.github.io/argo-cd/user-guide/sync-waves/).
+In this Lab you are going to learn about [Sync Phases and Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/).

 ## Sync Phases and Waves